RooneyMcNibNug/sysadmin-resources/README.md

 7. [Misc.](Misc.)

 ## System Management

++ [Signal(7) man-page](http://man7.org/linux/man-pages/man7/signal.7.html) - Useful guide for sending proper signals during proc management

-+ [systemd for Administrators](https://gist.github.com/bcremer/8cdf6900c35dda65f387) - Collection of the series of posts on 0xpointer dot net, its very useful for in-depth understanding of the newer init system.
++ [systemd for Administrators](https://gist.github.com/bcremer/8cdf6900c35dda65f387) - Collection of the series of posts on 0xpointer dot net, its very useful for in-depth understanding of the newer init system

 + [Chmod codes cheat sheet](https://gist.github.com/juanarbol/c44e736be70279c1fd5d68aa24f9d8be) - For when you forget about how octal notation and applying specific files/folder permissions works!